College Students

 3. a bill or statement of account showing the costs you have incurred from your college this semester, plus an itemization of your other costs (such as books and off-campus housing).

-4. an itemization of scholarships and grants that you received this semester (including DC TAG or DC LEAP).
+4. an itemization of scholarships and grants that you received this semester (including DC TAG or DC CAP).

 5. a 1-2 paragraph statement stating the reasons why you need the scholarship.